This post may contain affiliate links. Please read our disclosure policy.

 Lemon Orzo Salad with Chicken

-This lemon orzo salad recipe is a fresh, healthy, and colorful summer salad that's a breeze to make!
+This lemon orzo salad recipe is a fresh, healthy, and colorful summer salad with chicken that's a breeze to make!
 It's ready in about 30 minutes.

 Prep: 15 minutes